kritij19/C-Projects/README.md

               *v) Edge highlighting*

 3. **Tideman Election** -
 Implements the tideman algorithm for conducting an election.

+4. **Readability Test** -
+Determines the (U.S.) grade level required to understand a given text.
+Uses Coleman-Liau index.